Reshrahim/design-notes/user-designs/autoscale.md

 ```

 Pros:
-- Flexibility for Application developers to configure or override or add additional autoscale metrics for their application.
+- Application developers can override or add additional autoscale metrics for their application.

 Cons:
 - Only select metrics that are application specific will be available for the developer